Last Updated:

 Bexsero is recommend and funded for:

-• Young adults 13 to 25 year olds entering within the next three months, or currently in their first year of specified close living situations
+• Young adults 13 to 25 year olds entering within the next three months, or currently in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks, Youth Justice residences, or prisons

 • Individuals who have previously had meningococcal disease of any group